ev3dev/ev3dev-lang-python/docs/rpyc.rst

 =======

-1. RPyC is installed on ev3dev but we need to create a service that launches ``rpyc_classic.py`` at bootup.
-Cut-n-paste the following commands on the ev3dev device(s) that you wish to control via RPyC.
+1. RPyC is installed on ev3dev but we need to create a service that launches ``rpyc_classic.py`` at bootup. `SSH <http://www.ev3dev.org/docs/tutorials/connecting-to-ev3dev-with-ssh/>`_ to your remote ev3dev devices and cut-n-paste the following commands at the bash prompt.

    .. code-block:: shell